waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## C. Plan to Explore Seafoam Islands
 1.  **Travel to Islands:**
-    - Fly to Cinnabar Island.
+    - I've confirmed Route 20 is split.
+The western section, leading to the main Seafoam Islands entrance, must be accessed via Cinnabar Island.
-    - Surf to the cave entrance at (59, 10) and enter.
+    - **CURRENT STEP:** Surf west on Route 20 to the Cinnabar Island connection.
 2.  **Solve Puzzles & Explore:**
-    - **CURRENT STEP:** I have confirmed the eastern and western sections of Seafoam Islands are separate.
-I am now exiting the eastern section to find the western entrance on Route 20.
     - Use Strength with CRAG to solve the boulder and water current puzzles.
     - Find any items, trainers, or special Pokémon.